 The Organization normally receives the majority of its revenues from donors at fundraising events.
-However, due to Covid restrictions, in person fundraising events were not possible during 2020.
-Therefore, during 2020, the majority of revenue was from contributions raised thru virtual fundraising.
 Contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
-Contributions received with donor-imposed restrictions that are met in the same year in which the contributions are received are classified as unrestricted contributions.
+Contributions received with donor-imposed restrictions that are met in the same year in which the contributions are received are classified as contributions without donor restrictions.